AndrewJBateman/ionic-angular-news-app/README.md

 ## :clipboard: To-do

-* disable clicking on menu icon when in news page.
+* Disable clicking on menu icon when in news page.
+* Fix menu language storage.
+* Check image shown when API image is null

 ## :clap: Inspiration